 - Vine – $125,000 and $175,000 in 4 to 6 months

-That doesn’t include infrastructure scaling and hosting costs (Facebook shelling out $30M per month) or any operations & marketing related costs neccessary to launch, operate and market the product (Uber funded with a quarter of a billion).
+That doesn’t include infrastructure scaling and hosting costs (Facebook shelling out $30M per month) or any operations & marketing related costs necessary to launch, operate and market the product (Uber funded with a quarter of a billion).
 Not mentioning backend supporting revenue sources, APIs, artwork, copywriting and all that.
-Timing, luck and talent also not included.
+Timing, luck, and talent also not included.
 And it really helps to have all three.

 But you could also invest in a $10,000 prototype by hiring a freelancer of the web.